Bubblin-Superbooks/we/README.md

 [<img src="https://raw.githubusercontent.com/marvindanig/assets/master/bubblin.png" width="44px" title="Bubblin Superbooks">](https://bubblin.io)

-This [Superbook](https://bubblin.io/docs/format) is brought to you by [Bubblin](https://bubblin.io/about)—The Book Publishing Company For The Web.
+This [Superbook](https://bubblin.io/docs/format) is brought to you by [Bubblin](https://bubblin.io/about)—The Book Publishing Company for The Web.

 > Date of publication: <date>June 17, 2019.</date>

 ### TABLET FIRST & OFFLINE FIRST

-Superbooks are responsive and generally [supported](https://bubblin.io/support) on all browsers and devices but the most ideal surface (recommended) to read the book on are \~9" tablets like the iPad or the Galaxy Tab.
-We try to suppport all devices and desktops—meaning, all modern browsers, all viewports and all operating systems starting at an Apple Watch to an LCD TV.
+Superbooks are naturally responsive and are generally [supported](https://bubblin.io/support) across all browsers and devices.
+However, the most ideal surface to read these books on (recommended) are the \~9" tablets like the iPad or the Galaxy Tab.
+We try and suppport all devices and desktops—meaning, all modern browsers, all viewports and all operating systems starting from an Apple Watch to an LCD TV.
 See our full list [here](https://bubblin.io/devices).

+Feel free to raise an issue specific to this book with a marked screenshot of how it appears on your device.

-The live book is also _offline-first_ using a Service Worker, so no explicit download is required to read or share the book offline.
+> The live book is _offline-first_ using a Service Worker, so no explicit download is required to read or share the book OFFLINE.

 [![Publication: Live](https://img.shields.io/badge/Superbook-Published-brightgreen.svg)](https://bubblin.io/cover/we-by-eugene-zamyatin#frontmatter)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)